LordHarsh/speakerspot-server/README.md

 ## Error Handling
-The project uses a centralized error handling middleware to handle errors gracefully.
+The project uses a centralized error-handling middleware to handle errors gracefully.
 Errors are logged using Winston and appropriate error messages are sent to the client.

 ## Logging
 The project uses Winston for logging.
 Logs are printed to the console in development mode and can be configured to be stored in files or other transports in production.

 ## License
-This project is licensed under the ISC License.
+This project is licensed under the  GNU AFFERO GENERAL PUBLIC LICENSE Version 3.